 Most users have no idea how pure or diluted the cocaine is before they consume it, which can cause erratic side effects.
-Our local cocaine abuse hotline can give you more information about trends in your particular area.
+Our local 24/7 cocaine abuse helpline number can give you more information about trends in your particular area.

 Did You Know?